AD9190/KAN/README.md

 Think of it like this: traditional neural networks try to carve the decision space with flat planes and then stack them.
 KANs use flexible curves right from the start.

-![📸 **SUGGESTED IMAGE 3:** A visual showing a spline curve fitting some data points smoothly.
-Caption: "B-splines can flexibly approximate any 1D function by adjusting control points."
-You can generate this with matplotlib easily.]

 ---